 Posted June 12, 2017

 In addition to the Supreme Court Ruling on Special Education, Dyslexia is now a national focus.
+Through reading professional learning, districts can equip teachers with the knowledge and skills necessary to effectively support dyslexic students.

 (By Linda Diamond, Author of the Teaching Reading Sourcebook and CORE’s Founder)